bblack16/cli_chef/README.md

 puts sz.cook(:extract, {archive:'D:/test/test.7z'})
 #=> {:response=>"\n7-Zip [64] 15.06 beta : Copyright (c) 1999-2015 Igor Pavlov : 2015-08-09\n\nScanning the drive for archives:\n1 file, 1357418 bytes (1326 KiB)\n\nExtracting archive: D:\\test\\test.7z\n--\nPath = D:\\test\\test.7z\nType = 7z\nPhysical Size = 1357418\nHeaders Size = 1724\nMethod = LZMA2:6m LZMA:48k BCJ\nSolid = +\nBlocks = 3\n\nEverything is Ok\n\nFolders: 4\nFiles: 110\nSize:       4895076\nCompressed: 1357418\n", :exit=>{:code=>0, :desc=>"No error"}}
 ```

+### The Menu

+Cookbook has a method called _men_ which prints out a list of all recipes with descriptions and details as well as all ingredients and their descriptions and details.
+It is constructed to be somewhat of a --help page for the wrapper.

+## Examples

+A small subset of example wrappers comes with this gem.
+Currently only 7Zip is completed.
+For an example of how the framework currently works, look at the source code for it.

+More coming soon...

 ## Development